Breakneck Brook: History

 Like most of the Hudson Highlands, Breakneck Brook reached its present form during the Wisconsin glaciation, as the last glacial period is known in North America.
 To the immediate west of the brook's valley, the glaciers forced the Hudson River through the nascent Appalachian Mountains, resulting in the present fjord and pressuring and scouring the mountains alongside it.
 Ice covered the entire area, with the creeks forming as it melted 20,000 years ago.

-Human use of the brook began at the start of the 20th century, when The Educational Alliance (EA), a New York City Jewish organization that sought to better integrate Jews into American life, bought the land around the brook's headwaters and dammed the brook to create Surprise Lake Camp, where Jewish boys from the Lower East Side of Manhattan could get away from the city during the summer.
+European use of the brook began in earnest at the start of the 20th century, when The Educational Alliance (EA), a New York City Jewish organization that sought to better integrate Jews into American life, bought the land around the brook's headwaters and dammed the brook to create Surprise Lake Camp, where Jewish boys from the Lower East Side of Manhattan could get away from the city during the summer.
 Its early alumni included Eddie Cantor, who later said it was at the camp that he realized he wanted to be an entertainer.
 After going through several organizational parents in its first decades, the camp assumed control of its own affairs in the late 1920s.

 During the camp's early years, Chicago diamond merchant Sigmund Stern, one of the EA's board members, was building an estate for himself on 650 acre of the brook's lower watershed.
 The mansion and outbuildings were made of stone quarried from the southwest corner of nearby Breakneck Ridge.
 Within a few years of its completion, Stern's wife died, and he no longer wished to keep the estate.
 He sold it to Edward G. Cornish, then chairman of the board of the National Lead Company, one of the group of 30 companies whose share prices comprised the initial Dow Jones Industrial Average.
 Cornish and his wife moved in during 1916 and named the estate Northgate.

 That same year the Catskill Aqueduct was completed through the property and across the brook.
 On the section above it, Cornish and his wife decided to establish a model dairy farm.
 They cleared the land and built bridges, a barn and other facilities along the brook.
 Farther upstream, they built another dam to provide water for the dairying operation.
 Local newspapers carried regular accounts of the record-breaking production the Cornishes' cows achieved.